Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 The software must be ready for:

-2. Centralization capabilities
+2. Centralisation capabilities

 An ESG system should consolidate: